BirdeeHub/fn_finder/README.md

 Currently the default search function works for `package.path` and the only other language with a premade search function is fennel.

-One will be added that searches the nvim runtime path in the future, but you can do it yourself in the meantime with `vim.loader.find`!
+One will be added that searches the nvim runtime path in the future, but it is fully possible to do this as the end user as well!

 ## ⚡Quick Start